Urinary tract infections 101: no such thing as TMI when it comes to UTIs

 Eat probiotics.
 Foods like yogurt and kombucha are chock-full of probiotics, which help to cultivate the good kind of vaginal bacteria, which could help prevent UTIs.

-Bottom line: if you have a UTI, there's no reason to freak out.
+If you have a UTI, there's no reason to freak out.
 There are many ways to treat it, and you'll feel better within a couple of days if you treat it properly.
 But, since 20% of women that get a UTI experience another one in their lifetime, make sure you're taking prevention seriously.
 Happy peeing!

 Back to blog